Your cookie preferences

 £75£4.80£57.60

-If your contract term has ended, you're free to find a better deal right away.
-Browse a range of broadband offers with Uswitch:
+If your contract term has ended, you're free to find a new broadband deal right away.

-Which Vodafone customers are affected?
+Which Vodafone customers are affected by its April price increase?

 Almost all Vodafone customers are affected by its annual price increases.
 This includes customers who are currently in the middle of their contract with Vodafone, because the provider mentions in its T&Cs that prices will go up each April.